jensibunga/pick-a-book-project/README.md

 ### Pick a Book Project

-...
-This is static website fo my friends bookstore.
+...This is static website fo my friends bookstore.

 #### Technologies Used